Taxi drivers sow traffic chaos in Europe in battle with Uber car service

 Drivers of hundreds of London’s black taxis snarled traffic in the streets around Trafalgar Square, hooting their horns as they passed Downing Street, the home of Prime Minister David Cameron, and the Houses of Parliament.

-In Paris, taxi drivers slowed traffic on major arteries into the city center during the morning commute.
-In Berlin hundreds choked the main road to the city’s historic center while commuters juggled buses and trains, or simply walked, to get to work in Madrid and Barcelona.
+In Paris, taxi drivers slowed traffic on major arteries into the city centre during the morning commute.
+In Berlin hundreds choked the main road to the city’s historic centre while commuters juggled buses and trains, or simply walked, to get to work in Madrid and Barcelona.

 San Francisco-based Uber Technologies Inc., valued last week at $18.2 billion just four years since its 2010 launch, has touched a raw nerve by bringing home the threat of technological advances to one of the world’s most visible trades.